uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 }
 ```

-### Improve Project Structure
+### Improving our Project Structure

-We should note that it is common practice to put components into separate files (unless two components are heavily related to each other).
+We should note that it's common practice to put components into separate files (unless two components are heavily related to each other).

 In this example, we might put the `TaskList` component into a file `task-list.tsx`: